monimiller/personal-site/src/content/blog/SOTW/Elpha.md

 - [Salary Negotiations](https://elpha.com/resources/salary-negotiation-tips).
 Discussing the thing we all despise.
 - [Job Quitting](https://elpha.com/resources/how-to-quit-your-job-just-started).
 A scary topic that is handled eloquently in this article.

 Thanks for reading!
-Please shoot me an email with questions, comments, or information I didn't know about yet!
+Please [shoot me an email](/contact/) with questions, comments, or information I didn't know about yet!
-\
--Monica